ericewang/ericewang.github.io/_posts/2017-12-17-tooling-tips-and-tricks.md

 #### zsh-syntax-highlighting

-File paths are underlines as you type, and disappear once the path is invalid.
+File paths are underlined as you type, and disappear once the path is invalid.
 Valid commands are "yellow", and invalid commands are "red".

-The expected value of this configuration change is harder to estimate, as it's not a shortening of an existing workflow.
+The immediate value of this configuration change is harder to estimate, as it's not a shortening of an existing workflow.
 As someone who types pretty fast and not particularly carefully, I commonly type the command and hit 'Enter', only to find that it fails with something like `can't open file 'foo'` or `error: the path "foo" does not exist`.
+After this, I significantly reduced my command error rate.

 #### Displaying the Kubernetes context/namespace